FrietzeLabUVM/TAP/README.md

 This file would result in 3 sets of peak calls: ATAD2B rep1 vs pooled input, ATAD2B rep2 vs pooled input, and ATAD2B pooled vs pooled input

+Input/control samples must have the same content in columns 3 and 4.

 ## Run the pipeline

-With our PATH setup and configuration file created, you are ready to run.
+With your dependecies available, references generated, and configuration file created, you are ready to run.

-The pipeline submission script is `/gpfs2/pi-sfrietze/scripts/vacc_rnaseq_pipeline/submit_rnaseq_pipeline.sh`
+The pipeline submission script is `submit_rnaseq_pipeline.sh`

-The ChIPseq submission script is `/gpfs2/pi-sfrietze/scripts/vacc_chipseq_pipeline/submit_chipseq_pipeline.sh`
+The ChIPseq submission script is `submit_chipseq_pipeline.sh`

 Running is simple now:

-`bash /gpfs2/pi-sfrietze/scripts/vacc_rnaseq_pipeline/submit_rnaseq_pipeline.sh -c YOUR_CONFIG.csv`
+`bash submit_rnaseq_pipeline.sh -c YOUR_CONFIG.csv`

 The pipeline submits several SLURM jobs for every sample specified.

 It's a good idea to check on your submission periodically.
 This command will show your current jobs `squeue -u $(basename ~)`.
 If you have jobs showing up in the NODELIST(REASON) column with (DependencyNeverSatisfied), something has gone wrong.
 You'll need to `scancel` those jobs and go through the logs in the output folder to figure out what has gone wrong.

 Files will appear in the output location as jobs finish.
 When all jobs for a sample finish successfully, a \*.complete file gets written.
 This \*.complete file will prevent the pipeline from running again for that same sample.
-Therefore you can add files to the same configuration file later and resubmit without wasting time reprocessing the same data again.
+Therefore you can add fastq files to the same configuration file later and resubmit without wasting time reprocessing the same data again.
 Or resubmit in case some samples processing OK and other do not.
-If you do want to replace a sample, for example if you have done more sequencing or made an error, you will have to manually delete this \*.complete file.
+If you do want to replace a sample, for example if you have done more sequencing or made an error, you will have to manually delete this \*.complete file and all other impacted outputs.

 # Parameters